What are your rates?

 What is Counselling like?

-How long will it take if I do individual counseling?
+How long will it take to complete counseling?